AeroRaiser/SimpleTracker/README.md

 # SimpleTracker
 Simple Tracker is a simple, easy to use tracker for certain Randomizers

 How to Use: Once open, you can select your game by Left-Clicking its Logo.
 You can reset the program at any time by pressing then HOME key.
+Reset the current Tracker by pressing the END key.

+# Version 6.0.0
+Expansion Update

+Added Metroid Prime Randomizer to Supported Games
+Can now reset current Tracker by pressing the "End" Key Updated Help Text

 # Version 5.0.0
 Summer 2020 Massive Update